The Impending Biomed Tech Shortage: How Will It Impact Hospitals?

 Lessons learned during the COVID-19 pandemic, technology advances, healthcare innovation, and projected increase in patient volumes, the prevalence of chronic disease, higher average lifespans, and the aging U.S. population make medical devices more vital to quality hospital care than ever.

-At the same time, hospitals across the country now face the same problem: there soon won’t be enough skilled technicians to keep up with their growing pools of biomedical equipment.
+At the same time, hospitals across the country now face the same problem: there soon won’t be enough skilled biomedical technicians to keep up with their growing pools of medical equipment.

 Biomed Tech: An Essential Healthcare Role